fluxcd/website/content/en/docs/security/_index.md

 See our [security processes document](/security) for vulnerability reporting, handling, and disclosure of information for the Flux project and community.

-Note that while Flux is very active it is a vendor-neutral CNCF project maintained by volunteers, not by a single company.
-As such,  security issue handling is done on a best-effort basis.

 ## Controller permissions

 While Flux integrates with other systems it is built on Kubernetes core controller-runtime and properly adheres to Kubernetes security model including RBAC.